uidoyen/xullnn.github.io/_posts/2019-08-23-recognize-OO-concepts-in-javascript.md

 ##### 5.2 Prototype and class

-From the capitalization and the syntax we instantiate `Person` object(`new Person(18, "Bob")`), it seems `Person` might be the class.
+According to the other 3 languages' naming convention for a class, `Person` really looks like a class in JavaScript.
+Plus the syntax we instantiate `Person` object(`new Person(18, "Bob")`), it seems `Person` ought to be the class.
 But now we know it's a constructor.
-Can a constructor also be class?
-According to the other 3 languages' naming convention, it really looks like a class.
-Can we just define the `act` method inside `Person` function to make it to become a class?
+Maybe a constructor can also be class?
+Can we just define the `act` method inside `Person` function then it becomes a class?

 No. If we did so, it would create a new copy of `act` for every newly instantiated `Person` object.
 In other words, instead of referencing the `act` defined in the class, every instance get their own version of `act` although the code is actually the same.

 If `Person` is not the class, who is?
 Since we defined some behavior in `Person`'s prototype, it could be the second guess.

 In OOP, the topic of class usually entails the topic of inheritance.
 For example, `class Dog` inherits from `class Mammal` inherits from `class Creature`.
-And we also talk about this inheritance chain in Javascript.

 Taking the example of Ruby code above, we can easily check the inheritance chain:

 ```Ruby
 Person.ancestors # => [Person, Object, Kernel, BasicObject]
 ```

-In Javascript, since `Person` is a constructor -- the method used to instantiate instance -- not a class(conceptually speaking).
-So the inheritance chain is constituted by prototype objects.
+As it comes to the topic of OOP in JavaScript, we also talk about inheritance chain.
+To construct an inheritance chain, we need objects(or classes), not constructor functions.
+So JavaScript inheritance chain is constituted by prototype objects.
 Note what on the chain are objects, this demonstrates again the `Person` *function* can't be the conceptual class.

-There is a method called `Object.getPrototypeOf()` which take an object as argument and returns the prototype(class) of it.
+There is a method called `Object.getPrototypeOf()` which takes an object as argument and returns the prototype(class) of it.

 If the passed in object is an instance object, for example `new Person(18, 'Bob')`, it returns the prototype(class) object it instantiated from.
-This returned prototype object is actually a private attribute of the instance, and this attribute is actually a property of the constructor function.
+This returned prototype object is actually a private attribute of the instance, and this private attribute is actually gotten from the constructor's `prototype` property.
 This means after instantiating an object, changing the `prototype` property of the constructor won't affect the prototype(class) of the previously created instance.

 ```js
 var p = new Person(18, 'Bob'); // p is an instance of its class